helenclx/leilukin-site/src/projects/snippets/disability-pride-flag-background.md

 ```

 After copying the above snippet in a CSS stylesheet or the HTML `<style>` tags, to apply the background to an HTML element, simply add the CSS class name `disability-pride-flag` (you can rename the class name if you want) to the HTML element's `class` attribute.

+Note that you want to apply the Pride flag to an empty element, you also need to set the element's [`height`](https://developer.mozilla.org/en-US/docs/Web/CSS/height) or [`aspect-ratio`](https://developer.mozilla.org/en-US/docs/Web/CSS/aspect-ratio) property to make the Pride flag background visible.
+For example, the demo above sets the `height` property to {{ demoHeight }}.